Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_streams_and_tasks/getting_started_with_streams_and_tasks.md

 ```

 ### m)  Create Third Task
-This task will run every 4 minutes, utilizing the Staging Stream to process new records and load into the Analytical Table.
+This task will run every 4 minutes, leveraging the Staging Stream to process new records and load into the Analytical Table.
-Note that this first checks if there is records in the stream, then will process if stream has records.
+Note that this first checks if there are records in the stream and then will process and load records if the stream has records.
 ```
 create or replace task REFINE_TASK USER_TASK_MANAGED_INITIAL_WAREHOUSE_SIZE = 'XSMALL'